-The Water Solutions Network is a partnership of Coro Northern California, DIG IN, and Water Education for Latino Leaders (WELL), with sponsorship from the S. D. Bechtel, Jr. Foundation.
+The Water Solutions Network was founded in 2017 by Coro Northern California, DIG IN, and Water Education for Latino Leaders (WELL) with sponsorship from the S. D. Bechtel, Jr. Foundation.

 Our commitment is to expand the understanding of California’s water management field and increase awareness of the diverse perspectives and goals of water stakeholders.